 Hopefully you aren’t having to use an EpiPen too frequently, so it’s understandable if you need a refresher on how to use one!

-come and familiarise yourself with our “hands-on” EpiPen training included in our first aid course.
+Follow our step-by-step guide below.
+Come and familiarise yourself with our “hands-on” EpiPen training included in our First aid course.

 The EpiPen is a disposable, automatic injection used in the first aid setting for the management of anaphylaxis or a severe allergic reaction.
 It contains a synthetic version of adrenaline called epinephrine; hence the name EpiPen.
 Evidence suggests that delayed administration of epinephrine leads to a higher rate of fatalities.

 “Blue to the sky, Orange to the thigh…”

 NOTE: Adrenaline is fast acting, but also has a relatively short half-life (meaning it wears off quickly).
 Consider the need for subsequent doses after approximately 5 minutes.
 This is why most known anaphylactics’ tend to carry at least 2 EpiPens’ with them at all times.